 Dry Cleaning Industry Statistics

 The dry cleaning industry operates on the washing and drying of industrial and household items from draperies, carpets, rugs, garments, and more.
 This industry is very fragmented with approximately 30,000 companies in the nation supplying dry cleaning services and see an annual combined revenue of $20 billion.
+85% of these stores are small mom and pop establishments.
+The average firm employs 5 people and generates an average of $200,000 in sales.
 According the United States Department of Labor, the current state of the industry is outlined below.